Onboarding Experience

 Process

-Our initial research started with identifying the "real" data that grantees cared about most in their offline work, and innovating ways to get it precisely modeled in the app as quickly as possible.
+In order to overhaul the onboarding experience, my research started with identifying the "real" data that grantees cared about most, and innovating ways to get it precisely modeled in the app as quickly as possible.

-My design partner and I collaborated with our engineers to identify the types of record creation that correlated most highly with regular visits, and began to sketch friendly ways to nudge new users towards getting these records set up.
+I collaborated with Grantseeker’s engineers to identify the types of record creation that correlated most highly with regular visits, and began to sketch friendly ways to nudge new users towards getting these records set up.

 - A user provides the name of their organization at signup